COVID-19 update: All of New Zealand is now at Red. More information.

 This programme involves analysis and application of the concepts, principles and history underpinning gifted education.
 You’ll examine evidence-based practices and do a supervised practicum in gifted education.

 Your qualification options

 Please note that the Postgraduate Diploma in Specialist Teaching does not qualify you to be a teacher.
 Explore education study options at Massey and the qualification you need to become a teacher in our education pathways tool.

 Careers and further study

 Your skills will be in demand

 Inclusive education is fast becoming the preferred model of education worldwide.
-A Postgraduate Diploma in Specialist Teaching (Gifted and Talented) can lead to a range of career opportunities in New Zealand and further afield.
+A Postgraduate Diploma in Specialist Teaching (Gifted Education) can lead to a range of career opportunities in New Zealand and further afield.

 You could find work or enhance your career in many educational areas such as:

 - specialist resource teachers, such as resource teacher: learning and behaviour, and resource teacher: blind and low vision